Human Spaceflights

 Next Stephanie Wilson, Dorothy Metcalf-Lindenburger and Discovery Pilot James Dutton teamed up to begin the late inspection of the shuttle's thermal protection system.
 Working in shifts with some help from Commander Alan Poindexter and Naoko Yamazaki, they used Discovery's robotic arm and the orbiter boom sensor system to look at reinforced carbon-carbon of the wing leading edges and the nose cone, as well as and the heat-resistant tiles.

 The inspection, scheduled for about seven hours, was finished almost three hours ahead of schedule.
 It was done while the shuttle was still docked so the images could be sent down by the station's high-data-rate system.
-Discovery's high-data-rate Ku band antenna is not working.
+Discovery's high-data-rate Ku band antenna was not working.

 Due of bad weather in Florida the landing was delayed one day.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on August 03, 2012.
+Last update on March 27, 2020.